AppsFlyerSDK/appsflyer-unity-adrevenue-generic-connector/docs/ad_revenue_unity_connector.md

 **Prerequisite:** Before installing the connector [update your SDK](https://dev.appsflyer.com/hc/docs/sdk-installation) and the [AppsFlyer Unity plugin](https://dev.appsflyer.com/hc/docs/installation) to their latest versions.

 1. Clone or download [the Ad revenue connector](https://github.com/AppsFlyerSDK/appsflyer-unity-adrevenue-generic-connector/tree/main) repository.
-2. [Import](https://docs.unity3d.com/Manual/AssetPackages.html) the Adrevenue Unity package into your Unity project (To learn how to import to Unity refer to the [Unity documentation](https://docs.unity3d.com/Manual/AssetPackages.html)).
+2. Import the Adrevenue Unity package into your Unity project (To learn how to import to Unity refer to the [Unity documentation](https://docs.unity3d.com/Manual/AssetPackages.html)).
     1. In Unity, go to **Assets** > **Import Package** > **Custom Package**
     2. From the repository root select the  `appsflyer-unity-adrevenue-plugin-x.x.x.unitypackage` file.

 ## Initialize the connector

 Make sure to initialize the AppsFlyer SDK before initializing the connector.

----

 ```java
 using AppsFlyerSDK;